Rmalavally/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 Driver Compability Issue in ROCm v4.1
 ========================================

-In certain scenarios, the ROCm 4.1 run-time and userspace environment are not compatible with ROCm v4.0 and older driver implementations for 7nm-based (Vega 20) hardware (MI50 and MI60).
+In certain scenarios, the ROCm v4.1 or higher run-time and userspace environment are not compatible with ROCm v4.0 and older driver implementations for 7nm-based (Vega 20) hardware (MI50 and MI60).

 To mitigate issues, the ROCm v4.1 or newer userspace prevents running older drivers for these GPUs.